-ECPPS has been notified of a staff member at Elizabeth City Middle School who tested positive for the coronavirus.
-The staff member was last on campus today, April 21, 2021.
+ECPPS has been notified of a student at J.C.
+Sawyer Elementary School who tested positive for the coronavirus.
+The student was last on campus on September 13, 2021.
 Due to privacy regulations, we will not disclose any other identifying information regarding the individual.

 ECPPS and Albemarle Regional Health Services (ARHS) work closely together for all COVID-19 related matters.
-ARHS, in compliance with guidelines from the North Carolina Department of Health and Human Services (NCDHHS), conducts all contact tracing related to coronavirus cases.
-All individuals in close contact with someone who has tested positive for COVID-19 will be quarantined.
-Close contacts are defined as having direct contact with, or being within six feet for at least fifteen minutes of a person who has tested positive without wearing recommended personal protective equipment.
+ARHS, in compliance with guidelines from the North Carolina Department of Health and Human Services (NCDHHS), conducts or provides guidance for contact tracing related to coronavirus cases.
+ARHS will also work with the district to determine quarantine protocols for COVID related cases.

-Communication is so important for our families at this time.
-We want to share as much information as possible to keep our families informed.
+Communication is so important for our families and we want to share as much information as possible to keep our families informed.
 We not only want to inform you of any potential risk, but also of the preventative measures in place to ensure safety for everyone.
-As we are notified of confirmed cases of COVID-19, we will work with ARHS to ensure those impacted receive communication.

 With regard to contact tracing through ARHS, ECPPS and ARHS will adhere to the following protocols:

-- Only close contacts who had contact with the case-patient during the period of infectivity (defined as the date the case-patient developed symptoms up to the time the case-patient went into isolation) are notified.
+- Only close contacts who had contact with the case-patient during the period of infectivity are notified.

 R. Battle Betts, Jr., MPA